-Name Area Partners Status Main Activities Juabeso/Bia 243,560 SNV Ghana, Touton, Agro-Eco Louis Bolk Institute, Touton SA, Tropenbos Ghana, Nature Conservation Research Center (NCRC), Solidaridad West Africa The governance Structures in this HIA are fully developed.
-A framework Agreement amongst Forestry Commission, Ghana Cocobod and the Hotspot Management Board has been signed.
-Currently there is one project on going in the HIA.
-The Project is called Partnership for Productivity Protection and Resilience in Cocoa Landscapes.
+Name Area Partners Status Main Activities Juabeso/Bia 243,560 SNV Ghana, Touton, Agro-Eco Louis Bolk Institute, Touton SA, Tropenbos Ghana, The governance Structures in this HIA are fully developed.
+A Currently there is one project on going in the HIA.
+The Project is called Nature Conservation framework Agreement amongst Partnership for Productivity Research Center (NCRC), Solidaridad West Africa Forestry Commission, Ghana Cocobod and the Hotspot Management Board has been signed.
+Protection and Resilience in Cocoa Landscapes.